 Michaela Haas, PhD, is the author of Bouncing Forward, Dakini Power, the new (German) Crazy America (RandomHouse/Goldmann, 2017), co-author of Coco Schumann: the Ghetto Swinger, translator of Light Comes Through, as well as contributor to and editor of several other books.
 She currently writes a weekly solutions column for the Süddeutsche Zeitung Magazin, Germany's biggest nationwide subscription newspaper.
-In America, her articles have appeared in the Washington Post, the Huffington Post, CBS, Psychology Today, Daily Beast, Psych Central, and numerous online media.
+In America, her articles have appeared in the Washington Post, the Huffington Post, CBS, Psychology Today, Daily Beast, Yes!, Psych Central, and numerous other reputable media.

 After graduating from the renowned German School of Journalism in Munich, she hosted a successful and award-winning 90 minute live-TV show for many years and received critical praise for it.
 In addition to her journalist work, she completed her PhD in Asian Studies at the Rheinische-Friedrich-Wilhelm-University in Bonn, Germany, in 2008.
 She has taught at the University of California Santa Barbara, the University of the West, and other study centers in America and Europe.

 Michaela is the founding owner of HAAS live!, an international coaching company for media, mindfulness and communication training.
-Since 2001 she has been successfully coaching top executives and leading group trainings.
+Since 2001 she has been successfully coaching top executives and leading workshops.
 She has been studying and practicing mindfulness meditation for more than twenty years.
 As a public speaker, she has an uncanny knack for making her audience laugh while also making them think.
 Her message of embracing mindfulness and human values has inspired audiences of every kind, from CEOs to college students, educators to engineers, nonprofits to business leaders.

 Q & A with Michaela